ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

     LOG9T000  1000     RD9>T000               3      3    *LG9POOL RD9AP000

-will generate a serie like RD9**x**T000 x varying from A to Z, then from 0 to 9, then $, # and @, so a total of 39 relays, it is the reason why to generate the RD9AT000-RD9AT999 serie we have to replace tailing "000" by "<<<"
+will generate a sequence of RD9**x**T000 terminals, with x varying from A to Z, then from 0 to 9, then $, # and @, so a total of 39 relays.
+For this reason, to generate the RD9AT000-RD9AT999 sequence we have to replace tailing "000" by "<<<"

 ::

     LOG9T000  1000     RD9>T<<<               3      3

-will generate the RD9AT000-RD9AT999 serie while
+will generate the RD9AT000-RD9AT999 sequence

 ::

     LOG9T000  1500     RD9>T<<<               3      3

-will generate the RD9AT000-RD9AT999 serie followed by the RD9BT000-RD9BT499 serie.
+will generate the RD9AT000-RD9AT999 sequence, followed by the RD9BT000-RD9BT499 sequence.

-The maximum value of the repeat count depends directly on the type of special character used in a pattern.
+The maximum value of the repeat count depends on the type of special character used in a pattern.
 The following table shows the maximum number of repeats allowed for each type of character.

 +-------------------------------------------+-----------------------------+
 +             Pattern character             +  Maximum repeat count value +